5 Mistakes Strict Parents Often Make

 You’ve probably already heard more than once that your expectations should be realistic if you want them to be met.
 Keep in mind that your children will try to do as much as they can to make you proud of them.

 However, try to keep your expectations to something that they can actually meet.
 If you don’t, they will get frustrated and this can even lead to depression.
 Strict parents have very high goals for their children, but have you ever asked yourself what they want?
 What their goals are?

 It’s a good thing to want the those who you love most to go far in life.
 However, this isn’t your responsibility.
 Goals are personal, and no one can make them or impose them on anyone else.

 4. They forget that problems with personal relationships affect your children

 Your personal relationships are very important to you, but strict parents can seriously affect their relationships.
 Strict parents may be too demanding.
 They’ll start to expect too much out of them and set the bar too high.

 This leads to disappointments, letdowns, and a general atmosphere of negativity.
 This won’t just affect their relationship with their children, but also with everyone around them.
 You must be realistic when it comes to personal relationships, as well.
 If you’re too strict on children, you might lose them.

 5. They teach that love must be earned

-A child who has strict parents notices the affection that they give him or her when s/he meets or fails to meet standards.
+A child who has strict parents notices the affection that they give him or her when he/she meets or fails to meet standards.

 The child then learns that love isn’t unconditional, but rather the opposite.
-If he makes a mistake, he’s not loved anymore; if she doesn’t meet their expectations, she’s not worthy of affection.
+If they make a mistake, then they won’t be loved anymore.
+If they don’t meet their expectations, then they’ll won’t be worthy of affection.